 Jonathan Haidt's Moral-Political Psychology

-Helping us understand liberal and conservative value systems
+Helping us understand liberal and conservative value systems.

 Although there is plenty of blame to go around, along with commentators like Paul Krugman, I believe that the lion's share of the fault lies with the Republicans.
 As seen in the weak group of presidential candidates, the Republican Party does not have a compelling narrative for the future.
-Instead, I believe it has largely been hijacked by uncompromising, ideologically driven, ignorant extremists who are lacking in capacities for sophisticated self-reflection.
+Instead, I believe it has largely been hijacked by uncompromising, ideologically driven, ignorant extremists who are lacking in the capacity for sophisticated self-reflection.

 As a marriage therapist, I am quite familiar with how competing justification systems arise and feedback on one another through vicious cycles.
 That is why it is imperative to be as reflective as possible when such destructive positions emerge.
 And it is in that spirit, and continuing with analyzing leading developments in the field, that in this post I am going to comment on Jonathan Haidt's (pronounced HITE) in moral-political psychology as articulated in this TEDTalk on the moral roots of liberal and conservative politics.

 Haidt's talk contained several key messages.
-First, citing Steve Pinker (another hugely influential psychologist), Haidt argues that the blank slate "was one of the worst ideas psychology ever had" and it is now clear that 'the mind' comes with much organization prior to experience, although that organization is plastic and molded by experience.
+First, citing Steve Pinker (another hugely influential psychologist), Haidt argues that the blank slate "was one of the worst ideas psychology ever had" and it is now clear that "the mind" comes with much organization prior to experience, although that organization is plastic and molded by experience.
 [I generally agree with this statement, although I might want clarification about what exactly is meant by experience (e.g., surely there is prenatal experience, and that might be quite crucial)].

-Here is the issue: Traits, at least as conceived of by the major trait researchers Costa and McCrae, are seen as almost exclusively determined by genes (although it would be the subject of another post, Costa and McCrae consistently argue this point-I, however, would challenge their characterization as over-exaggerating the genetic case for traits).
-Political values are transmitted largely via the family (I assume this is true, but would have to explore the research on it).
-So I could imagine a very interesting adoption study where the trait openness of the biological parents could be analyzed and compared to the political ideology of the adoptive family in predicting the adopted individual's political values.
+Here is the issue: Traits, at least as conceived of by the major trait researchers Costa and McCrae, are seen as almost exclusively determined by genes (although it would be the subject of another post, Costa and McCrae consistently argue this point; I, however, would challenge their characterization as over-exaggerating the genetic case for traits).
+Political values are transmitted largely via the family (I assume this is true but would have to explore the research on it).
+So I could imagine a very interesting adoption study where the trait of openness of the biological parents could be analyzed and compared to the political ideology of the adoptive family in predicting the adopted individual's political values.
 If anyone knows of research on this topic, I would love to hear it.

-The third and primary empirical point of Haidt's talk is about his own research on the five moral value systems that he argues underlie the liberal-conservative political dimension: 1) Care for Others/Do no harm; 2) Fairness/Justice/Equality; 3) In-Group Loyalty; 4) Respect for Authority; and 5) Purity.
-His research shows-across large numbers of people and many different countries-that there are very reliable differences in the degree to which liberals and conservatives differ in the extent to which they endorse these values.
+The third and primary empirical point of Haidt's talk is about his own research on the five moral value systems that he argues underlie the liberal-conservative political dimension: 1) Care for Others/Do No Harm; 2) Fairness/Justice/Equality; 3) In-Group Loyalty; 4) Respect for Authority; and 5) Purity.
+His research shows across large numbers of people and many different countries that there are very reliable differences in the degree to which liberals and conservatives differ in the extent to which they endorse these values.
 Conservatives tend to value the five domains relatively equally.
 Liberals, in contrast, value the first two domains much more than the latter three.

 Haidt's final point is we need metacognitive awareness about "the Moral Matrix".
 Speaking to a group dominated by liberals, Haidt argues that we should be very aware that such a group (and disciplines like psychology) likely have massive biases against conservative viewpoints.
-Moreover, Haidt argues (or implies), conservatives actually have a more complicated moral system, consisting all of the five values, whereas liberals are dominated by just two.
+Moreover, Haidt argues (or implies), that conservatives actually have a more complicated moral system, consisting of all of the five values, whereas liberals are dominated by just two.
 He asks that we step outside our systems and understand the other point of view.

 There is much about Haidt's work that I like, not the least of which is that it opens up large doors to ask important questions about the relationship between psychology and politics.
 Consider, for example, the question: Why are so many psychologists liberal?
 Does psychology have an anti-conservative bias?
 Or is conservatism defined against psychology in some way?
 (Note: If you are curious, Steve Quackenbush and I wrote an article on the interface between Clinical Psychology and Politics).
-If psychology is going to have a large scale impact on how humans think and govern themselves, this is a crucial question the field ought to wrestle with.
+If psychology is going to have a large-scale impact on how humans think and govern themselves, this is a crucial question the field ought to wrestle with.

-Another reason I like Haidt's work is because it is built on a sophisticated social-cognitive conception of mind and morality that is very congruent with the unified theory (e.g., see this article on the Emotional dog and Its Rational Tail).
+Another reason I like Haidt's work is that it is built on a sophisticated social-cognitive conception of mind and morality that is very congruent with the unified theory (e.g., see this article on the Emotional dog and Its Rational Tail).